 Pam says, "People who want to buy individual insurance should be able to, regardless of their health status."
 I couldn't agree more.
 The Patient Protection and Affordable Care Act will ensure that no American is denied coverage because of their medical history, and it will provide the security of meaningful, affordable health care coverage for all.

-Case 1:13-cv-00623-PLF Document 51-1 Filed 11/13/13 Page 223 of 261 of this morning be printed in the RECORD following my remarks.
+S12358 Case 1:13-cv-00623-RLF, Document 51-1, Filed 11/13/13 Page 224 of 261 USCA Case #14-5018 of this morning be printed in be come, the income of the average New homes, had middle-class occupations of this morning be printed in the RECORD following my remarks.
+The ACTING PRESIDENT pro tempore.
+Without objection, it is so ordered.